awsdocs/aws-server-migration-service-user-guide/doc_source/troubleshoot-sms.md

 1. In the AWS SMS console, delete and restart your stuck replication jobs\.

-## Server Migration Connector Fails To Connect To AWS with Error "PKIX path building failed"<a name="cert-re-signing"></a>
+## Server Migration Connector fails to connect to AWS with error "PKIX path building failed"<a name="cert-re-signing"></a>

 In some customer environments, secure network traffic is proxied through a certificate re\-signing mechanism for auditing and management purposes\.
 This can cause your AWS credentials to fail when the connector attempts to contact AWS SMS\.
 The error message contains "PKIX path building failed," indicating that an invalid certificate was presented\.